orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Allowing monitoring activity on the server in the web interface, and send the user a notification when a new topic is created
 * Requiring approval for new topics in the web interface

-For now, we will settle for the monitoring option, assuming it's not deemed insecure.
-The reasons are given below.
+For now, we will settle for the "public server" option.

 #### Option: fully public server with no private topics